Addiction: Getting Help

 |"It was hard to admit that I had a problem.
 But when I did, I had to get help."

-Admitting that you have a substance abuse problem isn’t easy.
-It takes courage and honesty to admit you’re abusing alcohol or other drugs.
-But once you’re ready to look at your use, you’ve taken a big step toward overcoming the problem.
+Admitting that you have a problem with alcohol or drugs isn’t easy.
+It takes courage and honesty.
+But once you’re ready to look at your use, you’ve taken a big step toward getting over the problem.
 When you face your problem, you also accept that you’re accountable for your actions and for changing them.
-There are many programs and people who can help you overcome your problem.
-And remember, it’s OK to get help.
+There are many programs and people who can help you.
+And keep in mind, it’s OK to get help.
 It’s also the first step to getting your life back together.

 Getting help and support

-Recovery doesn’t happen overnight.
-It’s a lifelong process with many steps along the way.
-During those steps, you’ll work on changing the things that were part of your substance abuse.
-A counselor or other health care provider can give you support.
+Recovery doesn’t happen right away.
+It’s a long process.
+There are many steps along the way.
+During those steps, you’ll work on changing the things that were part of your problem.
+A counselor or other healthcare provider can help you.
 So can a priest, minister, or rabbi who is trained in substance abuse counseling.
-Friends and family may also help once you are connected with professionals.
-Together you can decide on lifestyle changes necessary to success, enabling you to have a positive and rewarding life.
+Friends and family may also help once you are working with experts.
+Together you can make changes needed for success.
+This can help you to have a positive and rewarding life.